AstroMined/debtonator/docs/adr/backend/029-transaction-categorization-and-reference-system.md

 The registry pattern was selected because:

-- It aligns with our existing architectural patterns (similar to account type registry)
+- It directly aligns with our existing registry pattern (account_type_registry, feature_flag_registry)
-- It provides a centralized approach that improves maintainability
+- It provides a centralized approach that eliminates string matching technical debt
-- It allows for extension without code modifications as new types are added
+- It addresses the root cause rather than symptoms of the categorization issues
-- It supports advanced features like hierarchical relationships and fuzzy matching
+- It supports advanced features like hierarchical relationships while maintaining code quality

 ## Technical Details

 ### Architecture Overview

-The Transaction Reference System will follow the registry pattern already established in our codebase.
+The Transaction Reference System will follow the registry pattern already established in our codebase through the `src/registry` module.
 It will consist of:

 1. **Core Components**:
-   - `TransactionReferenceRegistry`: Central registry managing transaction attribute definitions
+   - `TransactionReferenceRegistry`: Central registry managing transaction attribute definitions located in `src/registry/transaction_reference.py`
    - `CategoryMatcher`: Service for matching transactions to categories
    - `TransactionFieldExtractor`: Utility for consistently extracting fields from transactions